hchiam/please/README.md

 The *interpreter* will interpret and run the *text* file as "source code" written in Please.

 Requires Python: https://www.python.org/downloads

-No Python?
-No speech recognition software?
-Type code in your browser: https://trinket.io/python3/6589f45d9e (go to the text.txt tab to type in it).

 # Why?